wookey-project/ewok-kernel/doc/syscalls/sys_ipc.rst

      happens if the target task has sent an IPC to the current task which is not yet received (communication channel already used)

-Note that mixing synchronous and asynchronous IPC is possible but, of course, need some very careful thinking.
+Mixing synchronous and asynchronous IPC is possible but, of course, need some very careful thinking.

 sys_ipc(RECV_SYNC)